alexkim/ames-housing-cython/README.md

 ## TODO

+ * Pass data/examples as tuples, not single array
  * Experiment with sparse data structures
  * Implement cross-validation on a given set of hyperparameters
  * Implement gradient boosting
+ * Save MSE progress to a CSV
+ * Incorporate optimization theory for step size

 ## Setup